Township (South Africa): Post-apartheid

 Most South African towns and cities have at least one township associated with them.
 Some old townships have seen rapid development since 1994, with, for instance, wealthy and middle-income areas sprouting in parts of Soweto and Chatsworth.
 Despite their origins in apartheid South Africa, today the terms township, location, and informal settlement are not used pejoratively.
 However, policymakers are, as in the 1950s, once again using the term 'slums' in a highly pejorative way.

-Social issues
+Infrastructure problems

 Informal settlements that are normally self established around regulated townships are faced with several social problems.
 Most often, the residents of informal settlements do not own the land on which their houses are built.
 In effect, these houses are built illegally.
 Construction is informal and unregulated by the government.
 This results in a lack of access to basic services such as sewerage, electricity, roads, and clean water, which adversely affects the residents' quality of life.

-Infrastructure problems

 Sewerage, water, and electrical infrastructure within townships are often in need of repair, resulting in a lack of sanitation due to problems with accessibility and availability.
 Electricity, water, and sewerage are managed by different government departments, resulting in inefficiencies in the absence of substantial coordination at all stages of the project planning, budgeting, and implementation cycle.